LukaszPasich/Now-We-Flip-MS2-/README.md

         This issue was extra annoying, as it came up last minute in the final tests, when I thought that everything was working properly already.

         For the cards stretching vertically on mobiles I had to apply extra <code>@media</code> queries and the issue was solved.
-        It makes me think though that I can't fully trust the dev tools responsive design preview and that some other issues, that I couldn't test just by not being able to access more devices, might be still present.
+        It makes me think though that I can't fully trust the Google Chrome DevTools responsive design preview and that some other issues, that I couldn't test just by not being able to access more devices, might be still present.

         The safari problem was solved by adding <code> - webkit - </code> in the <code>display: flex;</code> CSS rule:
         ```